michaelpw-w6/fasdex-internal-tools/DEPLOYMENT.md

 - Webhook errors are logged for debugging
 - Signed URLs expire after 1 hour

+### Signed URL Fix
+- ✅ **FIXED**: Now uses `GetObjectCommand` for proper signed URL generation
+- Signed URLs are valid for viewing/downloading files
+- No more SignatureDoesNotMatch errors

 ### CORS Configuration
 If you encounter CORS issues, add this to your S3 bucket policy:
 ```json